theoahfeldt/miking-jupyter/README.md

 - The Miking bootstrap interpreter REPL.
 This should be available at the `develop` branch of the
   [main Miking repo](https://github.com/miking-lang/miking).
-Note that the bootstrap interpreter needs to be available in `PATH` under the name `miking`.
+Note that the bootstrap interpreter needs to be available in `PATH` under the name `mi`.

 ### Getting started

-Make sure you have all dependencies installed, and that the MCore bootstrap interpreter `miking` is in your `PATH`.
+Make sure you have all dependencies installed, and that the MCore bootstrap interpreter `mi` is in your `PATH`.
 Then, run the following command from the project root directory to install the kernel.

 ```